svalinn/DAGMC/doc/usersguide/codes/dag-tripoli4.rst

 cards, positive values are atomic densities in [atoms/barn-cm] and negative values are mass densities in [g/cc].

-For example, suppose UO2 is composition ``Uoxide`` in the problem and volumes 4 through 18 consist of this material.
-To assign materials to these volumes, the following command would be used:
+For example, suppose UO2 is composition ``Uoxide`` and volumes 4 through 18 consist of this material in the problem.
+To assign materials to these volumes, the following command would be
+used:
 ::

     CUBIT> group "comp_Uoxide" add vol 4 to 18